jessonfoo/p002/week_5/8_cultural_blog.md

 ## Release 3: Revist HTML/CSS
 Now that you have had some time to work on ruby, go back and practice your HTML.
 Improve your site.
 Make it look like a professional website if it doesn't already.
 Would you want to show a potential employer your site?
 Make it so you would.

-## Release 4: Submit!
+## Release 4: Publish
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your site and push your changes.

+Make sure the index of your site is maintained as well!

+## Release 5: Share!

 Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?
+Read others and see if you agree or disagree.
+Start a discussion on this topic.
+Consider sharing your blog post on Reddit as well.